-The Mutiara Field is part of four major fields in the Sanga-Sanga block, located in East Kalimantan.
-Mutiara is the biggest gas and oil-producing field in the Sanga-Sanga PSC (Production Sharing Contract).
+The Mutiara Field is part of four major fields in Sanga-Sanga block, located in East Kalimantan.
+Mutiara is the biggest gas and oil producing field in the Sanga-Sanga PSC (Production Sharing Contract).

-This field is located in the southern area of Sanga-Sanga PSC and is a 50-km distance from Balikpapan city.
-It covers a 68-km2 measured area from north to south, as shown in Fig. 1.
+This field is located in the southern area of Sanga-Sanga PSC and 50 km distance from Balikpapan city.
+It covers 68 square km measured area from north to south, as shown in Figure 1.

-Fig. 1-Mutiara Field surface map (Kahfie et al., 2017).
+Figure 1: - Mutiara Field Surface Map (Kahfie, R.M., et al, 2017).

-The area around Mutiara is compartmentalized by normal faults, which trend relatively northwest to southeast perpendicular to the major thrust fault that is southwest to northeast.
-Its reservoir consists of siliciclastic channels and bars of middle Miocene deltaic (delta front to delta plain) with intraformational source rock that has been matured since 13 Ma.
-Later, this siliciclastic reservoir, composed of sand and shale intercalation, will introduce uncertainty in the sigma-based gas saturation.

-Having over 50 years of active exploration and development, this field has reached its mature phase and requires some workover jobs to maintain its gas production.
+Mutiara Area compartmentalize by normal faults which is trend relatively northwest to southeast perpendicular to major thrust fault that is southwest to northeast.
+Its reservoir consists of channels and bars siliciclastic of middle Miocene deltaic (delta front to delta plain) with intraformational source rock that already mature since 13 Ma (based on Exploration Study, 2019).
+Later, this siliciclastic reservoir, composed of sand and shale intercalation, will introduce uncertainty in the sigmabased gas saturation.
+Having over 50 years of active exploration and development, this field has reached its mature phase, and requires some workover jobs to maintain its gas production.